Things to Do in Lamoni, Iowa and the Surrounding Area

-Bring the family to the Lamoni Farmer’s Market on Wednesday’s and Saturday’s starting May 4, 2016!
-We offer produce grown locally, soy candles made locally , local honey , baked goods and candies, arts and crafts and more.
+Bring the family to the Lamoni Farmer’s Market on Wednesday’s starting June 7, 2017 We offer produce grown locally, soy candles made locally , local honey , baked goods and candies, arts and crafts and more.
 Come and help us grow this market by shopping and signing up as a vendor.

 All vendor inquiries welcome!

 Phone Number: (641) 203-2990